-Last update: Jan 17/19 Hypothes.is is a web annotation tool that allows collaboration between authors and editors, personal note taking and annotation, and engagement with readers.
+Last update: Jan 17/19

+Hypothes.is is a web annotation collaboration that allows authors and editors. personal note taking and annotation, and engagement with readers.
 It can also be used as a teaching tool with students.

 While the tool is available as a browser extension that can be used on any webpage, Pressbooks allows building its capabilities into the pages of your webbook.